“Our collaboration is one of the highlights of my doctoral career.”

 “I realized the only way I could satisfactorily pursue my interests was in a graduate program that married rigorous theory with the real world.”

 “This uncompromising rigor and the stellar faculty lay a strong foundation for incredible research.”

 “The collaborative process tends to be virtual and fast-paced.”

 “I realized that the depth, precision, and rigor of academic research appealed to me.”

 “HBS has provided me with a warm and engaging community, which has made the transition to graduate school a joy.”

-Harvard Business School is honored to announce that four of its doctoral students Kate Barasz (DBA, Marketing) and Frank Nagle (DBA, Technology and Operations Management) recevied the 2014 Wyss Award.
+Harvard Business School is honored to announce doctoral students Kate Barasz (DBA, Marketing) and Frank Nagle (DBA, Technology and Operations Management) recevied the 2014 Wyss Award.
 Additionally, Benjamin Hebert (Ph.D., Business Economics) and Ran Shorrer (Ph.D., Business Economics) have been named receipients of the 2014 Martin Award.
 Both are annual prizes recognizing excellence in innovative dissertation research.
-More details on these two awards and the students honored can be found here.
+More details on these two awards and the four students honored can be found here.

 A study by a current HBS Marketing DBA student, Bhavia Mohan, together with HBS Professors Ryann Buell (HBS DBA Technology and Operations Management - 2012) and Leslie John, has important implications for retailers: Explaining what it costs to produce a product can potentially increase its sales (more details here).
 Her research was also featured in Forbes Magazine here.